 Assuming that we need at least four stations to record a signal that is twice the background noise level to be able to detect a seismic event, then we can calculate what magnitude of earthquake we are able to detect in different places for any set of seismic recording stations.

 The UK seismograph network is designed to detect nearly all magnitude 2.0 earthquakes in mainland UK.
-This means we are usually able to any earthquakes that are felt by people.
+This means we are usually able to record any earthquakes that are felt by people.